-As of the filing date of this Registration Document, the securities and other currently outstanding financial instruments granting the right to a percentage of the share capital are the following.
-The exercise of all these securities and financial instruments and the vesting of all free shares would result in the issuance of 1,840,360 additional common shares of the Company.
+As of the filing date of this Registration Document, the securities and other currently outstanding financial instruments granting the right to a percentage of the share capital are described in sections 21.1.4.1, 21.1.4.2, and 21.1.4.3.
+The exercise of all these securities and financial instruments and the vesting of all free shares would result in the issuance of 5,451,609 additional common shares of the Company.
+A shareholder who owns 1% of the share capital of INSIDE Secure would see his or her ownership go down to 0.86% in the event of exercise of all stock options, share warrants, and free shares.